Kamar Ahmad Simon: Early life and education

 Kamar was born and brought up in an orthodox Muslim family of the old part of Dhaka, Bangladesh.

-He passed one of the most competitive exams at Bangladesh University of Engineering & Technology and enrolled in an under-graduate program studying architecture.
-He became interested in international cinema after attending local film festivals, and he started exploring the ethos of artistic film-making.
+He passed one of the most competitive exams at Bangladesh University of Engineering & Technology and enrolled in an undergraduate program studying architecture.
+He became interested in international cinema after attending local film festivals, and he started exploring the ethos of artistic filmmaking.

 Career

-After graduating as an architect, Kamar started his career as a creative director.
+After graduating as an architect, Kamar has started his career as a creative director.
 He built a basic studio setup of camera, sound, gears and an alternative projection setup on his own.
 To advance his learning with no film school in the country, Kamar enrolled into programs like Berlinale Talents, European AudioVisual Entrepreneurs (EAVE) workshops (Croatia, Luxembourg and Amsterdam), IDFAcademy Summer School (Amsterdam, Netherlands), Produire au Sud (Nantes, France) and Asian Film Academy (Busan, South Korea).

 Kamar's works explore existential themes, and his style challenges the border between fiction and non-fiction.

 He came to fame with his debut Are You Listening!, for which he won the Grand Prix at Cinéma du Réel at the Centre Pompidou in Paris and Golden Conch at the Mumbai International Film Festival.
 Are You Listening! was also the opening film of Locarno Open Doors Screening and Dok-Leipzig in Germany.

 Kamar was featured as the red carpet Director at Locarno Piazza Grande after winning the Open Doors Awards in Locarno Open Doors Hub for the 2nd part of the water trilogy ‘Day after…’, which was in the main international competition of IDFA 2021.
 It was also invited to La Atelier Cinéfondation of Cannes.
 Kamar received World Cinema Fund at the Berlinale for his feature Iron Stream.

 The Bibliothèque nationale de France and Johns Hopkins University have acquired his film and Royal Anthropological Institute of Great Britain and Ireland (RAI) have exhibited his work.